matteoturnu/smoothing/README.md

 </p>

-This plot shows the certified top-1 accuracy at various radii of these three classifiers.
+The plot below shows the certified top-1 accuracy at various radii of these three classifiers.
 The "certified accuracy" of a classifier _g_ at radius _r_ is defined as test set accuracy that _g_ will provably attain under any possible adversarial attack with L2 norm less than _r_.
 As you can see, the hyperparameter &sigma; controls a robustness/accuracy tradeoff: when